CSc 340/CSc 515

 allowed to bring in

-For the final, you are allowed 2 pages of notes.
+For the final, you are allowed 2 pages of notes (front and back).

-the trimester.
+the term.
 Homework is due

 - Project.
 A design project will be assigned